ealpha072/Registration-Page/README.md

 # login

-This is a new user registration and already user log in system.
+This is a registration and login website.New users input details, details are pushed to the database thye can then return and login later.
+It was my first PHP/SQLI project

-Majorly works in the backend.
+Majorly worked on the backend.

-Written in php, mysqli(procedural).
+Techs utilized:
+  1.PHP -for handling backend logic, registration and login 2.SQLI -for database querrying and data storage, 3.HTML,CSS

+Things learnt:
+  1.Creating databases and connecting them to php.
-Runs on a local XAMMP server.
+  2.Running websites on local XAMMP server.
-New users are added to the user's database in the user's table.
-Existing users can also login.
-Once logged in, users can view profile or logout.
-Once logged out, page redirects to login page...
+  3.Querrying databases from php/database interactions;
+  4.PHP sessions
+  5.Password encryption and decryption(md5() function )
+  6.SQL injections